 Types of Service Dogs

-There are currently 5 types of service dogs defined by the Americans with Disabilities Act:
+There many types of service dogs, below are some that are defined by the Americans with Disabilities Act:

 - Guide Dogs - Service dogs are specially trained to provide travel assistance to persons with severe visual impairments or are blind.